Back to all posts

 A sump pump is your first line of defense, but what happens when the power goes out during a heavy storm?
 That’s where a backup system becomes a true lifesaver.
 The most common option is a battery backup, which kicks in automatically when your main power fails, ensuring your pump keeps running.
 Another option is a water-powered backup, which uses your home’s water pressure to pump water out of the pit—no electricity needed.
 Whichever you choose, having a reliable backup prevents a power outage from turning into a basement flood.
 It’s a small investment for major peace of mind, especially when you need emergency plumbing the least.

-Finding the Perfect Pump Size for Your Basement
+Getting the Right Pump Size for Your Space

 Sump pumps come in different sizes, measured in horsepower (HP), and getting the right size is critical.
 It’s all about matching the pump’s power to the amount of water your basement handles.
 A pump that’s too small will struggle to keep up during a downpour, leaving your basement vulnerable.
 Conversely, a pump that’s too powerful for your needs will turn on and off too frequently—a problem called “short cycling” that can burn out the motor prematurely.
 A professional can assess your home’s water table and drainage to recommend the perfect size, ensuring your pump works efficiently for years to come.
 Getting the right sump pump services from the start makes all the difference.